Convexity and rigidity of hypersurfaces in Cartan-Hadamard manifolds: Introduction

 \section{Introduction}

 A $\CAT^n(k_{\leq 0})$ manifold $M$ is a metrically complete simply connected Riemannian $n$-space with curvature $K_M\leq k\leq 0$, and \emph{locally convex} boundary $\partial M$.
 The last condition means that, when $\partial M\neq\emptyset$, the second fundamental form of $\partial M$ is positive semidefinite with respect to the outward normal.
 When $\partial M=\emptyset$, $M$ is known as a \emph{Cartan-Hadamard} manifold.
 A subset of $M$ is \emph{convex} if it contains the geodesic connecting every pair of its points, and is called a \emph{convex body} if it also has nonempty interior.
 A hypersurface $\Gamma$ in $M$ is \emph{convex} if it bounds a convex body.
-We say $\Gamma$ is \emph{infinitesimally convex} (or has nonnegative sectional curvature) if its principal curvatures do not assume opposite signs at any point.
+We say $\Gamma$ is \emph{infinitesimally convex} if its principal curvatures do not assume opposite signs at any point, or its sectional curvatures $K_\Gamma\geq K_M$ on every tangent plane.
 Chern-Lashof-Sacksteder \cites{chern-lashof:tight1, chern-lashof:tight2,sacksteder1960} and do Carmo-Warner \cite{docarmo-warner1970} showed, respectively, that infinitesimally convex closed hypersurfaces immersed in Euclidean space $\R^n$ or hyperbolic space $\textbf{H}^n$, $n\geq 3$, are convex.
 We extend these results to $\CAT^n(k_{\leq 0})$ manifolds.
 A region $X$ of $M$ is \emph{$k$-flat} if $K_M\equiv k$ on $X$.

 \begin{theorem} Let $\Gamma$ be a closed infinitesimally convex $\C^{n}$ hypersurface immersed in a $\CAT^n(k_{\leq 0})$ manifold $M$, $n\geq 3$.
 Suppose that $K_{M}\equiv k$ on tangent planes of $\Gamma$.
 Then $\Gamma$ bounds a $k$-flat convex body.
 In particular $\Gamma$ is an embedded sphere. \end{theorem}